Car insurance calculator

 How can I cut the cost of my car insurance?

-- Reduce your annual mileage - statistically, the more time you spend on the roads, the more likely you are to have an accident.
+- Reduce your annual mileage - statistically, the more you drive, the more likely you are to have an accident.
 Limiting your annual mileage will reduce your risk and that could help lower your premium

 - Drive well - a whole year of claim-free driving will earn you a no claims discount which could help reduce the cost of your car insurance.
-The more years you drive without making a claim, the greater the discount on your premium could be.
-Likewise, take care not to speed or use your mobile phone, as incurring penalty points on your licence can mean your premiums go up
+Each year you’re driving without making a claim, the greater the potential discount could be.
+Avoid acquiring points on your licence, whether that’s through speeding or using your phone whilst driving, as this can result in your premiums rising.